Fibbles/whodis/README.md

 `/whodis note-filter bool`
-- if set to true the addon will remove variations of 'alt' and 'main' from the end of guild notes (off by default)
+- if set to true the addon will remove variations of 'alt' and 'main' from the end of guild notes
 - true or false

 `/whodis rank-filter RankName`